ukgov-equality-hub/smc-son/son/content/mobility_outcomes/housing/relative_housing_mobility.md

 Logistic regression modelling confirms that there was:

-* a statistically significant difference in the relative housing mobility of men and women
+* a statistically significant difference between the relative housing mobility of men and women
-* a statistically significant difference in the relative housing mobility of disabled men and women
+* a statistically significant difference between the relative housing mobility of those with and without a disability
-* no statistically significant difference in relative housing mobility within different regions
+* no statistically significant difference between relative housing mobility between different regions

 ### Type of data
 Survey data